iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ### Deploy candidate

-A candidate model can be deployed by simply adding a second version to the list of versions comprising the application:
+A candidate version of the model can be deployed simply by adding a second version to the list of versions comprising the application:

 ```shell
 cat <<EOF | helm upgrade --install wisdom --repo https://iter8-tools.github.io/iter8 release --version 0.18 -f -